MBM-nlp/github_classification_project/README.md

 Since Java is considered a "high-class" programming language, this may be consistent with the high number of unique characters or text found in their respective README.md.

-Consistent with previous findings, languages such as C, Rust, Python, TypeScript, and Text represents to us the relatively high-frequency use and thus, unique words found through these languages.
+Consistent with previous findings, languages such as C, Rust, Python, TypeScript, and Text represents to us the relatively high-frequency use and thus, unique words found in repos that code in these languages.

 We also found that words such as "project" and "app" consistently appeared across most languages.

 #### **4. Are there any words that uniquely identify a programming language?**

-Yes, across the 11 programming classification languages studied we found the following three (3) words/text that unique identifies the individual language.
+Yes, across the 11 programming classification languages studied we found the following three (3) words/text that uniquely identifies the individual language.

 **C**